 Short Comics for Anthologies

-Published in 24 Panels, an anthology to benefit the survivors of the Grenfell Tower fire
+Published in 24 Panels, to benefit the survivors of the Grenfell Tower fire

 Image Comics, 2018

 A Wasteland story, published in the Thought Bubble Anthology 2011

 Published in 24SEVEN, Vol 2

 Published in Postcards: True Stories That Never Happened

 Published in Four Letter Worlds